MatthewHopwood/the-monkees-project/README.md

 ### Features Left to Implement

 ###### Feature No.1 - Back-End System
-- To allow communication from the modal and form elements to the servers, for payments and automation etc.
+- To allow communication from the modal and form elements to the servers, for payments and dynamic content etc.

 ###### Feature No.2 - Audio-Player
 - To allow a playlist of songs to autoplay/loop/shuffle.